 Key security terms to know

-First, the SSAE 16 and now the SSAE 18 standard, and SOC 1 and SOC 2 reports, are the current iterations of audit standards and reporting frameworks that have evolved over the years to accurately reflect the nature of how companies do business, and to effectively assess the controls that companies have in place to manage their security.
+First, the SSAE 16 and now the SSAE 18 standard, and SOC 1 and SOC 2 reports, are the current iterations of audit standards and reporting frameworks.
+These methods have evolved over the years to accurately reflect the nature of how companies do business, and to effectively assess the controls that companies have in place to manage their security.

 The SSAE 16 audit and report process was issued in 2010 and was effective as of June 2011.
-The SSAE 18 standard, effective as of May 2017, supersedes SSAE 16.
+Starting in May 2017 SSAE 18 supersedes SSAE 16.
 When it comes to SSAE 16 vs SSAE 18, there are some major differences you and your business need to be aware of.

-Evolving standards: From the SSAE 16 to SSAE 18
+Evolving standards: What is the difference between SSAE 16 vs SSAE 18

 Overall, the SSAE 18 standard includes enhancements intended to increase the usefulness and quality of SOC reports.
 SSAE 18 addresses different types of attestation reports, including and beyond the SOC 1, though a SOC 1 remains a typical report generated from an audit against the SSAE 18 standard.